 Get More Amazon Basics With Our Free Amazon Seller Starter Kit!

-Amazon Ad Campaign Strategy for Beginners
+Amazon PPC Strategy for Beginners

 Why You Should Start With Sponsored Products

-Sponsored Product Ads can appear below Headline Search Ads, to the right of the SERP and on product detail pages.
-With Sponsored Product Ads, you can reach the most customers and reach a high conversion rate (around 10%).
+Sponsored Product Ads appear below Headline Search Ads, to the right of the SERP and on product detail pages.
+With Sponsored Product Ads, you reach the most customers and reach a high conversion rate (around 10%).
 In Sponsored Product ad campaigns you can even retarget customers on third-party sites.

 Here’s literally everything you need to know about Sponsored Products.

-What Is Amazon ACoS?
+What Is ACOS?

-To understand ACoS on Amazon, start with this video:
+To understand ACOS on Amazon, start with this video:

-What Does ACoS Mean?
+What Does ACOS Mean?

-What is the ACoS Formula?
+What is the ACOS Formula?

-What is the Average ACoS?
+What is the Average ACOS?

-How to Lower ACoS
+How to Lower Amazon ACOS

-What to Do If Your CPC is too High
+What to Do If Your CPC Is Too High

 Amazon uses performance and relevance metrics to determine ad quality.

-Performance Metrics: CTR, Conversion Rate, Overall Sales
+- Performance Metrics: CTR, Conversion Rate, Overall Sales

-Relevance Metrics: Product Tiles, Description, Search Terms, Seller Name
+- Relevance Metrics: Product Tiles, Description, Search Terms, Seller Name

 How to Get Reviews on Amazon

-Customers don’t like when they pay for something they didn’t know they were buying.
+Customers don’t like it when they pay for something they didn’t know they were buying.
 We do not support incentivized reviews because it’s against policy and Amazon will suspend your account and prevent you from selling on their platform.

-But, here are some ways to fight bad reviews on Amazon.
+Here are some ways to fight bad reviews on Amazon.

 Choosing Your Amazon PPC Software and Tools